microsoft/ApplicationInsights-node.js/README.md

 ## Limitations of Application Insights 3.X SDK

+In order to support importing version 3.X of the SDK as an ESM module, please follow the [OpenTelemetry project's documentation](https://github.com/open-telemetry/opentelemetry-js/blob/main/doc/esm-support.md#instrumentation-hook-required-for-esm) on using the instrumentation hook.

 Consider whether this version is right for you.
 It *enables distributed tracing, metrics, logs* and _excludes_:

  - Autopopulation of Cloud Role Name and Cloud Role Instance in Azure environments